kaltura/DeveloperPortalDocs/documentation/player-sdk/Fullscreen-inline-iOS.md

 ---
 layout: page
-title: Using fullscreen and inline embed of the player in iOS
+title: Using Fullscreen and Inline Embed of the Player in iOS
 ---
-#Using Fullscreen and Inline Embed of the Player in iOS

 In this article we'll go over device rotation and fullscreen vs inline.

 ## Default Full Screen